 Tasting Culatello di Zibello in a castle

-Antica Corte Pallavicina is a 14th century castle set on the banks of the Po River, and the main reason for our visit was to try the Culatello di Zibello.
-Culatello is one of the most prized salumi in Italy, and the town of Zibello, with its fog and cold winters, makes it the perfect place for aging the meat so that the end result is sweet and fragrant.
+Antica Corte Pallavicina is a 14th-century castle set on the banks of the Po River, and the main reason for our visit was to try the Culatello di Zibello.
+Culatello is one of the most prized salumi in Italy, and the town of Zibello, with its fog and cold winters, makes it the perfect place for ageing the meat so that the end result is sweet and fragrant.

 While I didn’t get to spend the night here, I feel like I got to do the next best thing: have a meal at the castle!
 We ordered “Spigaroli’s carving board” which featured various cold cuts of meat, Parmigiano-Reggiano, focaccia bread, a vegetable pasta, homemade desserts, and sparkling red wine, which was a new thing for me.